kateuj/kate-brush-portfolio/README.md

 *

-* The big and little human beings of the Ulloa-James household who have been very patient with allowing me the time and the evenings to focus on this project.
+* The big and little human beings of the Ulloa-James household who have been very patient with me, allowing me the time day or night to focus on this project.